wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 No list is ever truly complete.
-With Listly, your audience help evolve your list content.
-Listly lets your audience actively contribute to your list posts, while letting you moderate.
-Communities form around shared interests, needs & expertise.
+Your audience can evolve & extend your listly content, you can moderate.
+Your list posts stay fresh & valuable, while community forms around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate.
 A powerful trio.
-Use Listly on Wordpress (with its "swiss army knife" tool approach) and you'll need less plugins.
-It also means your content becomes reusable and reembeddable by others.
+Use Listly on Wordpress (with its "swiss army knife" tool approach) & you'll need less plugins.
+It also means your content becomes reusable & reembeddable by others.

 Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.